John Capper

 Aeronautics

 In 1903 he settled with his family at Bramdean House in Alresford, and was appointed Commander of the Balloon Sections, based at Aldershot under the command of Col James Templer.
-In 1906, having briefly become the Balloon Companies, the organisation became the School of Ballooning with Capper as its Commandant.
+In October 1905 he was promoted to lieutenant colonel.[7]
+In 1906, having briefly become the Balloon Companies, the organisation became the School of Ballooning with Capper, who in January that year had been promoted to brevet colonel,[8] as its commandant.
 At about the same time the Balloon Factory was split off and moved to a new site nearby at Farnborough and, on Templer's retirement, Capper also became its Superintendent and was given the brevet rank of full colonel.
-Templer was retained at the factory under Capper to complete the development of Britain's first military airship, the Nulli Secundus ("second to none") in a purpose-built airship shed.[6]
+Templer was retained at the factory under Capper to complete the development of Britain's first military airship, the Nulli Secundus ("second to none") in a purpose-built airship shed.[9]

 Nulli Secundus in flight